 “I think events like Stargazing Live are extremely important,” said John.
 “I and other colleagues at Oxford Brookes are passionate about engaging with the public, young and old, to talk about all the new things scientists are learning and their exciting breakthroughs in all kinds of areas.”

 At Newbury, the public took part in a web chat with British-born astronaut Piers Sellars OBE and heard talks about the cosmos given by experts from the University of Oxford and Reading Astronomical Society.

 “Who knows, we may have inspired the next generation of astronomers or astronauts who in years to come can push the boundaries of our knowledge even further,” added John.

 John is one of Oxfordshire’s main science communicators.
-His alter ego Dr Molecule has a blog and is also on Twitter (@JohnRunions).
+His alter ego Dr Molecule is on Twitter (@JohnRunions).

 For more detail on the Stargazing Live event, please visit the BBC's microsite.